TownLake/blog-samrhea-legacy/content/post/lisbon-one-year.md

 * Celebrating the Cloudflare IPO with 6-7 of us on a beach.
 It felt like how astronauts must feel celebrating the 4th of July in the space station.
 Small group watching from a distance and still joyful.
 * Dinners that went past 2 AM.
 * Every single visit to a quiosque.
-* Seeing Start Wars at El Corte Ingles and going Christmas gift shopping.
+* Seeing Star Wars at El Corte Ingles and going Christmas gift shopping.
 * Taking a train to Porto and realizing just how much I love Lisbon.
 * Watching the end of a Benfica game at a Quiosque while it was projected on an inflatable screen.
 * A family member flying over to spend 10 days.
 We had a wonderful time.
-She was a journalist dispatched to report on our lives here and went home to tell the rest of the families that we were doing quite well.
+She visited like a journalist dispatched to report on our lives here and went home to tell the rest of the families that we were doing quite well.
 * A childhood friend in the US Navy coincidentally sailing into port in Lisbon and touring their boat and helicopter.
 We went out to dinner at a Portuguese restaurant and I struggled to process the mix of familiarity with novelty.
 * The first time Mopac discovered the ocean.
 * The beach at Guincho.

 I spent October through March joyful.
 A dozen of us sat in a tiny huddle in an off-brand WeWork ordering roasted chicken until we couldn't anymore.
 My cowboy hat crossed the Atlantic and was worn by the majority of the office.
 We played tabletop games from Flying Tiger and ran out of coffee.
-I rehearsed a company-wide presentation on a patio outside and walked home from the office with friends.
-Our group of astronauts bonded and we started to invite new team members and grew.
+I rehearsed presentations on a balcony and walked home from the office with friends.
+Our group of astronauts bonded and we started to invite new team members and [the office grew](https://blog.cloudflare.com/cloudflares-first-year-in-lisbon/).

 ## Pandemic Lisbon